The Science of Intellectual Humility

 Although humility has received significant attention, its distinctively intellectual side needs much further exploration.
 Intellectual humility concerns how we come to hold and retain our beliefs.
 It is constituted by a state of openness to new ideas, receptivity to new sources of evidence and the implications of that evidence, and willingness to revise even deeply held beliefs in the face of compelling reasons.
 The project’s ultimate goal is to inform work in philosophy, theology, and clinical psychology in ways that will lead to greater openness, more civil discourse, and flourishing in human relationships.

-The first of three years has been completed on the project.
-Our research team has produced a White Paper as part of an initial volume of research.
+During the first year of work on this project, our research team produced a White Paper as part of an initial volume of research.
 The White Paper was used to help guide other leading scientists—as well as theologians, traditional philosophers, and experimental philosophers— who were proposing intellectual humility research projects in a response to a request for proposals.
 The entire body of research in intellectual humility developed under this grant is part of an effort to devote more attention to the subject of intellectual humility.

 Fuller has selected 18 research teams to receive awards totaling nearly $4 million from the grant.
 These teams will conduct scientific research on the nature, implications, and ultimate causes of intellectual humility and arrogance—resulting in a body of literature and two conferences that will promote dialogue and collaboration on the topic